Coding Qualitative Data

 Please email me for information on fees.

-This seminar is the first of a series of four seminars that also includes Foundations to Qualitative Data Analysis, Seeking Patterns in Qualitative Data and Presenting Qualitative Findings.
+This seminar is the first of a series of four seminars that also includes Foundations to Qualitative Data Analysis, Transforming Data into Findings and Presenting Qualitative Findings.
 The seminar can be taken alone or in conjunction with the other related seminars.
 It can also be taught before, after or simultaneously with the Introduction to NVivo or Qualitative Data Analysis with NVivo courses.

 This seminar was taught at